vrmiguel/baleia/README.md

 #### .ini-style format

 Easily parsable format, ready for use with [TOML](https://github.com/toml-lang/toml) or [rxi/ini](https://github.com/rxi/ini).
-This format is used when the `--cfg` option is used.
+This format is used when the `--cfg` flag is set.

 An example follows: